Dane Allan Smith: Visualization / virtual production

 oversaw the development of projects where previs, virtual production and real-time rendering made significant in-roads.
-He managed the deployment of technology that rendered high-quality visuals in real-time and worked really well with real-world input devices such as mocap and cameras.
-This hybrid Maya/Unreal approach offers a lot of great advantages and allows his team to more easily provide tools like a virtual camera (Vcam), VR scouting and AR on-set apps.
+He managed the deployment of technology that rendered high-quality visuals in real-time and worked with real-world input devices such as mocap and cameras.
+This hybrid Maya/Unreal approach allowed his team to more easily provide tools like a virtual camera (Vcam), VR scouting and AR on-set apps.

 Virtual reality

 Smith founded Ember Immersive in 2015 to bring premium cinematic VR experiences to the world through distribution/production of content, products (e.g. cameras), and VR Technology.
 Smith produced Stan Lee's combined Cosmic Crusaders VR.
 The debut episode will be presented in virtual reality, with one episode airing each day during Comic-Con International 2016 via smartphone VR viewers to be handed out at the show.

 Producers Guild of America

 Smith is also a member of the PGA as a PGA Innovation Award Jury, Power of Diversity Master workshop and the Animation and Visual Effects Committee.